-- The restoration of the Stor palace in the same city. - Rebuilding of the Habibia High School, also in the capital, and providing it with grants-in-aid. - ❖ Financing the establishment of the Afghan National Agriculture Sciences and Technology University (ANASTU) in Kandahar and assisting it in various ways. - Constructing the Chimtala power substation in Kabul. - Building the cricket stadium in Kandahar; Lets Afghanistan's national cricket team use an Indian stadium as its home ground. - Building a cold storage warehouse in Kandahar. - Upgrading telephone exchanges in some provinces. - Expanding the national television network. - Digging tube wells in some of the provinces. - India has donated buses, helicopters, Ambulance etc., to Afghanistan.
+- The restoration of the Stor palace in the same city. - Rebuilding of the Habibia High School, also in the capital, and providing it with grants-in-aid. - Financing the establishment of the Afghan National Agriculture Sciences and Technology University (ANASTU) in Kandahar and assisting it in various ways. - Constructing the Chimtala power substation in Kabul. - Building the cricket stadium in Kandahar; Lets Afghanistan's national cricket team use an Indian stadium as its home ground. - Building a cold storage warehouse in Kandahar. - Upgrading telephone exchanges in some provinces. - Expanding the national television network. - Digging tube wells in some of the provinces. - India has donated buses, helicopters, Ambulance etc., to Afghanistan.

-groups in Afghanistan, including the Taliban, in order to ensure that Indian interests, development projects, and citizens are kept secure.
+interests, development projects, and citizens are kept secure.